Welcome to the Dominican Republic! You will arrive in Santo Domingo and begin your journey.

 The rural Dominican Republic is home to some of the lowest standards of living in the country.
 Houses often lack running water or electricity, and sewage systems are absent in many places.
 You will work alongside locals to help raise the living standards doing one of many projects initiated by the community, based on the needs at the time.
 After completing your first full day of service, get to know the community a little better by organizing some games for local kids.
 Then head back to the ranch for dinner and an evening discussion.

 Drive the two-hour ride to Sosúa for a full day of relaxing on the beaches of the DR’s North Coast.
-Swim in the turquoise water and enjoy a lunch of fresh fish straight from the sea.
+Swim in the turquoise water and enjoy a snorkeling to catch a glimpse of marine life on the Northern Coast!
 Spend the night in a cozy beach town, relaxing and enjoying island life.
 Sunday, head back to Jarabacoa after lunch for a good night’s sleep at the ranch.

 Stay strong for one last day of community service with your team and put the finishing touches on your project.
 Have fun with the neighborhood children and say goodbye to the community members you have been working with this past week.
 This day is important, since you are passing the torch on your project – make sure to leave the site clean and the project at a good point to ensure it gets done well and efficiently so the community can receive the benefits.
 After a long day’s work, take a dip in the ranch’s pool or hang out with the many animals that live there among the banana trees and towering mountaintops around you.